UjanGuin/ZYLO-LINK/SECURITY.md

 ---

-Thank you for helping keep ZYLO-RiG0R secure.
+Thank you for helping keep ZYLO-LINK secure.